rphii/c-array/README.md

 ## Debuggability

-All but the query- and freeing functions handle the `DNDEBUG` preprocessor definition.
+All but the query- and freeing functions handle the `NDEBUG` preprocessor definition.

 If it is not defined, and an error occurs (out of bounds, allocation) a message